Tinkerforge/generators/csharp/readme.txt

 =======================

-The C# bindings allow you to control Tinkerforge Bricks and Bricklets from your C# program.
+The C# bindings allow you to control Tinkerforge Bricks and Bricklets from your C# programs.
 This ZIP file contains:

  Tinkerforge.dll -- precompiled C#/.NET library
  Tinkerforge.xml -- API documentation for Visual Studio, MonoDevelop, etc